programmer632/World-Geography-Challenge/README.md

 ## 🧪 Example Flow

 - Choose your difficulty (Easy / Normal / Hard)
-- Answer the 10 multiple-choice questions
+- Answer the 10 multiple-choice questions (in your selected language)
 - See your score, correct/wrong answers
 - Check your position on the leaderboard
 - Play again or switch levels 🎮